 The three-dimensional ultrasound (3D), was introduced in Gynecology at late-80s early-90s, turning the field of image diagnose upside down, as it showed a never seendefinition.

-3D ultrasounds is performed supplementary to the traditional one.
+3D ultrasounds are performed supplementary to traditional ultrasounds.

 Nowadays, there are high-tech equipment that trace and “take a photo” of the baby in question of minutes.
 The obtained image is then saved in the computer.

 With this ultrasound we can discriminate, even in the early phases of gestation (12-13 weeks), all the features the face of the foetus: nose, mouth, ears.
 Others, such as the cranium, brain and most importantly, the heart can also be identified.
 Some malformations and abnormalities that may go unnoticed in 2D can be detected in 3D.

 3D ultrasound has three stages.
 One of the key aspects when obtaining a good 3D image is to have high-quality 2D image.
 The three phases are performed instantly, it just takes 3-4 seconds to take the image.

 - First, a fetal volume analysis is performed, collecting data of fetal size and position.

 - The second phase consists of a multiaxial analysis of the information previously collected.

 - In the third phase the 3d image is assembled as of the exploration of the three planes.